deepanshs/mrsimulator/docs/introduction/getting_started.rst

 ---------

 At the heart of ``mrsimulator`` is the :ref:`simulator_documentation` object, which calculates the NMR spectrum.
-Let us create the :ref:`simulator_api` object:
+Let us first create a :ref:`simulator_api` object, initialized with our previously defined spin system and method, and then call :py:meth:`~mrsimulator.Simulator.run` on our :ref:`simulator_api` object.

 .. plot::
     :context: close-figs